Frances Cornford: "To a Fat Lady Seen from the Train"

 When the grass is soft as the breast of coots ...

 The first lines of this poem were spoken by a character in Agatha Christie's 1939 novel Murder is Easy.

+Elizabeth Goudge quotes the poem "The Country Bedroom" in her autobiography, The Joy of the Snow at the end of Chap XIV, p 252, when Goudge is describing finding her final home "Rose Cottage".